jaycode/chanelink/readme.md

 We use fixtures to help us with testing, learn about them [here](http://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).

 Don't be afraid to read core code.
 Rails 3.0.3 is available [here](https://github.com/rails/rails/tree/3-0-stable).

+When you find something you want to add later, write `# Todo` comment on it.
+RubyMine will pick up any todo items and we can view them as list.